apache/pekko/docs/src/main/paradox/typed/fsm.md

 ---
-project.description: Finite State Machines (FSM) with Akka Actors.
+project.description: Finite State Machines (FSM) with Pekko Actors.
 ---
 # Behaviors as finite state machines

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic FSM](../fsm.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic FSM](../fsm.md).

 An actor can be used to model a Finite State Machine (FSM).